eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- **Version Control:** you get version control for free, because the files can be comitted to a Git repo.
+- Version control comes for free, because the files can be comitted to a Git repo.

   What's more, VCS software is always more sophisticated than in-app version
   control: changesets can apply to multiple files, for example, and you can time